seldom make history.”

 The writing bug never left me, though, so after closing the Moon, I decided I needed another degree and earned an MFA in creative writing from Murray State University (KY).
 When Mike retired, we headed back to Las Vegas, and I founded The Las Vegas Memoir Project.
 Today, I'm a travel writer, magazine editor, blogger, teacher, photographer, and guide of all things Italy.

 Speaking of Italy, that beautiful country is the land of my blood.
-Since my grandparents were born there, I am eligible for dual citizenship and should receive it this year.
-That's also why I go there as often as I can.
+My grandparents were born there, and I was eligible for dual citizenship.
+It took over eight years, but I became an Italian citizen in 2018.

 I sometimes take people with me when I travel there.
 They often become part of my stories, and I write about the adventures on Cold Pasta and Red Wine (coldpastaandredwine.com).
 You can check out my blog, travel tips, and more by clicking here.